maholli/lab64/pcb/stencils/README.md

 This write-up documents a working procedure for cutting PCB stencils on the trotec 130W CO2 laser cutter.
 This procedure is **by no means** optimized and users are encouraged to experiment with better methods/techniques.

-The thickness of the stencil and the size of the opening are specific for each component included in the PCB design and will be defined by the manufacturer (typically in the datasheet).
+The thickness of the stencil and the size of the openings are specific for each component included in the PCB design and will be defined by the manufacturer (typically in the datasheet).
 This tutorial describes a process for cutting a non-adhesive polyimide (aka Kapton) film that is 0.005 inch (5 mils) thick.